Just like your family doctor, your dentist may work with dental specialists to provide you with the best care possible.Learn more »

 Your dentist may recommend a number of treatment options to replace missing teeth, such as a denture.Learn more »

 Your mouth helps you to speak, eat a wide variety of foods and is important for your self-confidence and overall well-being.

 Untreated dental disease can lead to pain and infection.
 Individuals with dental pain may have difficulty chewing and digesting food.
-They may experience difficulty sleeping and their self-esteem may be affected.
-There is also growing evidence that inflammation from gum disease can increase your risk of heart disease, diabetes or other inflammatory illnesses.
+They may have trouble sleeping and their self-esteem may be affected.
+Although researchers are just beginning to uncover this relationship, increasing evidence shows a connection between oral health and general health and well-being.